 Level 1 – Incident | |

-Operational Implications | This level requires co-ordination, collaboration and/or communications for one or a combination of the following:
+Operational Implications | This level requires coordination, collaboration and/or communications for one or a combination of the following:

 |

-Office of Emergency Management Support | Support available through OEM 24/7 Stand-by Co-ordinator. |
+Toronto Emergency Management Support | Support available through 24/7 On-Call Function. |

 City Division Notification | Lead division(s) will follow established notification and escalation procedures to their chain of command. |

-Office of Emergency Management Notification | No notifications required as division(s) will follow established internal notification and escalation procedures.
+Toronto Emergency Management Notification | No notifications required as division(s) will follow established internal notification and escalation procedures.

-If the OEM is activated to monitor it will notify members of the Toronto Emergency Management Program Committee, Toronto Emergency Management Program Committee – Control Group, Emergency Management Working Group, Strategic Communications, City Clerk’s Office and other key Divisions, Agencies and Corporations. |
+If Toronto Emergency Management is activated to monitor, it will notify members of the Control Group, Emergency Management Working Group, Strategic Public and Employee Communications, City Clerk’s Office and other divisions, agencies and corporations. |

-Examples | Localized power disruptions, severe weather watches and warnings, localized flooding, Emergency Social Services co-ordination and response. |
+Examples | Localized power disruptions, severe weather watches and warnings, localized flooding, Emergency Social Services coordination and response. |

 Level 2 – Emergency | |

-Operational Implications | This level requires co-ordination, collaboration and/or communications for one or a combination of the following:
+Operational Implications | This level requires coordination, collaboration and/or communications for one or a combination of the following:

 |

-Office of Emergency Management Support | The Office of Emergency Management will:
+Toronto Emergency Management Support | Toronto Emergency Management will:

 |

-City Division Notification | Lead divisions will follow established notification and escalation procedures to their chain of command and the OEM. |
+City Division Notification | Lead divisions will follow established notification and escalation procedures to their chain of command and Toronto Emergency Management. |

-Office of Emergency Management Notification | Office of Emergency Management will:
+Toronto Emergency Management Notification | Toronto Emergency Management will notify:

-Strategic Communications Notifications The Emergency Information and Media Relations Emergency Support Function will be activated.
-City Clerk’s Office Notification The City Clerk’s Office will notify Councillors of the activation of the Emergency Operations Centre and the activation of the Councillor Co-ordination Emergency Support Function.
-City Clerks will follow established protocols set out in the Councillor Co-ordination Emergency Support Function. |
+Strategic Public and Employee Communications will activate the Emergency Information and Media Relations Emergency Support Function The City Clerk’s Office will notify Councillors of the activation of the Emergency Operations Centre and the Councillor Coordination Emergency Support Function. |

 Examples | High-rise(s) or large area evacuation, major road(s) washout/closures, emergency social services reception centre, large power outage (2010 – 200 Wellesley St., 2013 – July 8 flooding). |